laubsauger/socketosc/README.md

 Open Touch Designer and listen to port  `57121` on `127.0.0.1`  in a **OSC IN** DAT

 go to `https://experiments.thornebrandt.com/socketDrawing`  in a browser and draw on the screen.

+## TODO

+* Normalize inputs of x and y relative to screen.
+* Fix drawing on mobile browser.
+* Test different browser versions and phones.
+* Test landscape mode on phone.